Paolo Banchero: Personal life

-Banchero's mother, Rhonda (née Smith), played college basketball for Washington, leaving as the program's all-time scoring leader.
-She was a third-round selection in the 2000 WNBA draft and played professionally in the American Basketball League and overseas, before becoming a basketball coach at Holy Names Academy in Seattle.
+Banchero's mother, Rhonda (née Smith), played college basketball for Washington Huskies women's basketball, leaving as the program's all-time scoring leader.
+She was a third-round selection in the 2000 WNBA draft and played professionally in the American Basketball League and overseas.
+Rhonda subsequently became a basketball coach at Holy Names Academy in Seattle, and taught young Paolo the game.
 Banchero's father, Mario, and his uncle played college football for Washington.
 His parents met while attending the University of Washington.

-Banchero is of African-American descent on his mother’s side and of Italian descent on his father's side.
+Banchero is of African-American descent on his mother's side and of Italian descent on his father's side.
 In February 2020, he received Italian citizenship because of his paternal ancestry.

 Banchero's paternal cousin, Chris Banchero, is also a professional basketball player in the Philippine Basketball Association, playing for the Meralco Bolts.
 They both won championships at O'Dea High School.

 On the morning of November 14, 2021, Banchero was charged with aiding and abetting DUI after Duke teammate Michael Savarino, grandson of coach Mike Krzyzewski, was arrested on DUI charges.
-He is due to appear in court at a later date.
+On July 29, 2022, the charges against Banchero were dropped after Savarino pled guilty to DUI.

-On May 8th, 2022, Banchero attended the inaugural Miami Grand Prix in Miami Gardens where he was mistakenly interviewed by Sky Sports legend Martin Brundle believing he was Patrick Mahomes.
+On May 8, 2022, Banchero attended the inaugural Miami Grand Prix in Miami Gardens where he was mistakenly interviewed by Sky Sports announcer Martin Brundle believing he was Patrick Mahomes.
 The gaffe was caught on live television.

+In November 2025, Banchero joined the ownership group of the Seattle Seawolves.
+He also has stakes in AC Milan.
+Off the court, he continues to give back through his work with the Boys & Girls Club.